 What is the Phonetic Name Initiative?

 Have you had to correct how people pronounce your name?
 Have you ever wondered how to pronounce someone’s name?
 Being able to pronounce someone’s name correctly is important in creating an inclusive environment.
 At Taubman College, we are working on an initiative to help bridge this gap.
-For the academic year 2019-2020 we are launching the “Phonetic Name Initiative” pilot.
+For the academic year 2020-2021, we are launching Year Two of the “Phonetic Name Initiative.”
+Given the uncertainty of in-person learning, it is now more important than ever to build connections with your peers and properly learn how to pronounce their names to build community even while physically distanced.

 Why is it important?